Cleaning air con filters

 Professional air con cleaning

 Cleaning an air conditioner isn’t much fun, so perhaps consider a professional service technician.
 A Heating, Ventilation and Air Conditioning (HVAC) expert will be able to clean and service your air conditioner, as well as identify any potential issues.
-A HVAC technician is a licensed tradesperson, and they can be your best friend in the summertime if your air con is on the fritz.
+A HVAC technician is a licensed tradesperson, and they can be your best friend in the summertime if your air con is playing up.
 As a rule, you should never undertake any electrical work by yourself, and it’s always best to consult an HVAC team before undertaking anything other than cleaning.

 How often should you clean your air con?